spacemeshos/POET-OLD/readme.md

 - It is designed to work together with Spacemesh Proofs Of Space Time (POST) commitments to provide NIPSTs - non-interactive proofs of space time
 - Note that this POET project is not related to Intel POET in any way

-WARNING: THIS IS A CURRENTLY AN EXPERIMENTAL RPO.
-DO NOT USE THIS REPO IN ANY REAL WORLD PROGRAM.
+**WARNING: THIS IS A CURRENTLY AN EXPERIMENTAL REPO.
+DO NOT USE THIS REPO IN ANY REAL WORLD PROGRAM.**

 #### Open Design Process
 - We are designing the POET service fully in the open before moving on to the open source code implementation